 - Module seminars: 50-minute sessions/4 hours preparation for each session.

 - Group size: a minimum of 6 to a maximum of 12 students per group

 Credits and Extra Credit

-Each student has to complete 32 credits’ worth of academic modules during each Academic Year.
+Each student has to complete a minimum of 32 credits’ worth of academic modules during each Academic Year.
 Passing a module – handing in all the coursework stipulated in the syllabus and/or meeting the minimum attendance requirement – constitutes completion.

 Module and credit categories: 8-credit (Full Module) and 4-credit (Half Module)

 Failing a module due to absence or non-submission of coursework will lead to disciplinary action.
 Modules cannot be retaken in order to make up for lost credits.
 Student who fail modules are on probation, and their performance in subsequent modules will determine if they are allowed to continue the programme.
 Continued poor performance will lead to exclusion from the programme.